 Year Senior Award Young Researcher Award

-2019 Olaf Diegel, University of Aukland Rayne Zheng, Virginia Tech
+2019 Olaf Diegel, University of Auckland Rayne Zheng, U. California Los Angeles

 2018 Chee Kai Chua, Singapore Univ.
-Technol/Design Guha Manogharan, Penn State University
+Technol/Design Guha Manogharan, Penn State Univ.

 2017 Ian Gibson, University of Twente Allison Beese, Penn State University

-2016 Brent Stucker, ANSYS Li Yang, University of Louisville
+2016 Brent Stucker, 3D Systems Li Yang, University of Louisville

 2015 Richard Hague, University of Nottingham Ibrahim Ozbolat, Penn State University